-The Underlying Index is a free float adjusted market capitalization weighted index designed to track the performance of Chinese exchange-listed equity securities.
-The securities eligible for inclusion in the Underlying Index include all types of publicly issued shares of Chinese issuers, such as A-Shares, B-Shares, H-Shares, P-Chips, Red Chips and S-Chips.
-The issuers included in the Underlying Index may include small-cap, mid-cap and large-cap companies.
+The Underlying Index is a free float adjusted market capitalization weighted index (subject to the modifications described below) designed to track the performance of Chinese exchange-listed equity securities.
+The securities eligible for inclusion in the Underlying Index include all types of publicly issued shares of Chinese issuers, such as A-Shares, B-Shares, H-Shares, P-Chips, and Red Chips, which are described below.
+The issuers included in the Underlying Index may include mid-cap and large-cap companies.